-Yes, a songbird, thrush, warbler, coloratura, balladeer … she self-described as a troubadour.
+Yes, a songbird, thrush, warbler, coloratura, balladeer … she self-describes as a ‘troubadour.’
 But who knew that folk-rock legend Judy Collins is also supremely entertaining, a raconteur spieling salty, even ribald stories all while innocently strumming her guitar?
 Tonight in a delicious free concert at Levitt Pavilion Los Angeles, Collins lulled her audience like a lady folk singer — and then zinged them with naughty, funny punch lines.

 The evening passed like a pipe dream, a journey that wafted on her elegant, still-vital voice.
 She knitted together her rich playlist with gentle transitions, swapping organically between story, song-snippet, joke, and full song.
 Regally occupying center stage in glamorous hippie garb — purple, that greatest of all hippie colors — she accompanied herself on guitar backed by her excellent pianist, Russell Walden.
 Then she replaced him at the keyboard, her slender hands tumbling forth supportive chords, her back archly held (the evening opened with her confiding that as a good little Denver girl, she had studied piano).